clarity clinic

 • Manage impulse control

-The ADA provides guidelines on when a person qualifies for protection and assistance under law.
-These guidelines include measuring the impact at which a person's ADHD impairs their ability to:
+The ADA provides guidelines on when a person qualifies for protection and assistance under the law.
+These guidelines include measuring the impact at which a person's ADHD impairs their ability to: Learn, concentrate, think, communicate, and work.
+[1]

-Keep reading to learn more on ADHD, what type of disability it is, what accommodations you may be entitled too, and more!
+Keep reading to learn more on ADHD, what type of disability it is, what accommodations you may be entitled to, and more!

 Is ADHD Legally Recognized as a Disability?